datacamp-content-public/courses-intro-to-python-beta/chapter2.md

 xp: 100
 ```

-NumPy arrays are much like Python lists, but different from lists, they are very efficient in numerical calculations. `np.array()` is the main function to create or convert existing data to a NumPy nparray (hereafter array).
+NumPy arrays are much like Python lists, but different from lists, they are very efficient in numerical calculations.

+`np.array()` is the main function to create or convert existing data to a NumPy array (hereafter array).
+Notice that this function will only work if you have imported NumPy with alias `np`.

 Arrays support all kinds of calculations including addition, division, subtraction, multiplication, transformation and etc.

 `@instructions`
 1. Perform the subtraction